SHL Deductive Reasoning Test – A Definitive Guide With Practice Questions

 While this test is more related to a high-skill job in an organisation, the SHL deductive reasoning tests every job type.

-Hiring managers and recruitments will often use the SHL deductive reasoning test during the recruitment process.
+Hiring managers and recruiters will often use the SHL deductive reasoning test during the hiring process.
 Typically, candidates will be asked to complete this test before going in for an interview.
-This is because it’s easy to have a group of job applicants complete this test.
+This is because it is easy to have a group of job applicants complete this test in one go.

 Different Questions in the SHL Deductive Reasoning Test

 There are different versions of the SHL deductive reasoning test.
 The version you’ll be asked to complete will depend on the type of job you’re applying for and the employer.
 Each version will have different questions, different difficulty levels, and its own time limits.

 In this version of the deductive reasoning test, you need to answer 12 questions within the time limit of 18 minutes.
 This means that you have 1.5 minutes to complete each item.

 The instructions in this test will typically include phrasing such as, “An activity-based test will allow you to drag and drop and interact…” This interactive SHL Deductive Reasoning test is a new test that’s different from the multiple-choice version of the same test.

 This test will include questions that revolve around organising an interactive calendar, organising meeting rooms, figuring out a person’s ranking based on different requirements, etc.